serzhshakur/cucumber-rust-example/readme.md

 The project is Dockerized so it is also possible to run tests using Docker compose.
 In addition a Allure report is generated with tests results.

-Assuming you have `.env` file set up in your project's root folder run the following command (note `docker-compose` can read `.ev` files):
+Assuming you have `.env` file set up in your project's root folder run the following command (note `docker-compose` can read `.env` files):

 ```
 docker-compose up --build